VesnaPivac/ML_COVID19-Mexico/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   ├── processed      <- Data dictionaries, manuals, and all other explanatory materials of processed data │   └──  raw            <- Data dictionaries, manuals, and all other explanatory materials of raw data ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │   └── metrics.txt    <- Relevant metrics after evaluating the model.